NetNinjaEngineer/Sociam/README.md

 ## Features

-Here�s a rundown of what Sociam API can do for you!
-Whether you�re building a social app or just exploring, these features make it easy to create a vibrant, connected community.
+Here’s a rundown of what Sociam API can do for you!
+Whether you’re building a social app or just exploring, these features make it easy to create a vibrant, connected community.

 ### Authentication

-Let�s get you signed up and logged in securely:
+Let’s get you signed up and logged in securely:

-- Sign up and log in with ease, or use your Facebook or Google account to jump right in.
+* Sign up and log in with ease, or use your Facebook or Google account to jump right in.
-- Confirm your account to get started.
+* Confirm your account to get started.
-- Manage your tokens (refresh, revoke, or validate) to keep your sessions secure.
+* Manage your tokens (refresh, revoke, or validate) to keep your sessions secure.
-- Forgot your password?
+* Forgot your password?
 No worries—we’ve got a recovery process to reset it.
-- Add extra security with Two-Factor Authentication (2FA): enable it, confirm, verify, or disable it as needed.
+* Add extra security with Two-Factor Authentication (2FA): enable it, confirm, verify, or disable it as needed.
-- Go even further with Multi-Factor Authentication (MFA): enable it, verify, and log in safely.
+* Go even further with Multi-Factor Authentication (MFA): enable it, verify, and log in safely.
-- Register and authenticate users smoothly to kick off their Sociam journey.
+* Register and authenticate users smoothly to kick off their Sociam journey.

 ### User Management

-Your profile, your rules�here�s how you can manage it:
+Your profile, your rules—here’s how you can manage it:

-- Check out your user profile anytime.
+* Check out your user profile anytime.
-- Update your profile info to keep it fresh.
+* Update your profile info to keep it fresh.
-- Change your avatar or cover photo to show off your style.
+* Change your avatar or cover photo to show off your style.
-- Switch up your email (we�ll verify the change for security).
+* Switch up your email (we’ll verify the change for security).
-- Update your password whenever you need to.
+* Update your password whenever you need to.

 ### Conversation

-Start chatting with friends or groups�it�s super simple:
+Start chatting with friends or groups—it’s super simple:

-- Kick off a private conversation with someone.
+* Kick off a private conversation with someone.
-- Grab all the messages from a private chat or group conversation.
+* Grab all the messages from a private chat or group conversation.
-- Need to scroll through messages?
+* Need to scroll through messages?
 Get them paged for easier browsing (works for both private and group chats).
-- Find a private conversation with a specific user.
+* Find a private conversation with a specific user.
-- Pull up the chat history between two users.
+* Pull up the chat history between two users.
-- Done with a private chat?
+* Done with a private chat?
 You can delete it.
-- Create a group conversation to bring everyone together.
+* Create a group conversation to bring everyone together.

 ### Messaging

-Messaging is where the magic happens�stay connected in real time:
+Messaging is where the magic happens—stay connected in real time:

-- Chat with friends instantly using real-time messaging.
+* Chat with friends instantly using real-time messaging.
-- Send a private message to someone directly.
+* Send a private message to someone directly.
-- Check the details of any message.
+* Check the details of any message.
-- Mark a message as read so you don�t lose track.
+* Mark a message as read so you don’t lose track.
-- Made a typo?
+* Made a typo?
 Edit your message to fix it.
-- Delete a private message between you and another user.
+* Delete a private message between you and another user.
-- See how many unread messages you�ve got.
+* See how many unread messages you’ve got.
-- Grab messages from a specific date range or conversation.
+* Grab messages from a specific date range or conversation.
-- Check out all your unread messages.
+* Check out all your unread messages.
-- Search through your messages to find what you need.
+* Search through your messages to find what you need.
-- Delete a message in a private chat.
+* Delete a message in a private chat.
-- Get messages with specific details (data shaping lets you pick what you need).
+* Get messages with specific details (data shaping lets you pick what you need).
-- Reply to a message, whether it�s in a private chat or a group.
+* Reply to a message, whether it’s in a private chat or a group.
-- Reply to a specific reply to keep the conversation flowing.
+* Reply to a specific reply to keep the conversation flowing.
-- See the full reply thread for a message (parents and child replies included).
+* See the full reply thread for a message (parents and child replies included).

 ### Groups

 Create and manage groups to bring people together:

-- **Create a Group**
+* **Create a Group**
   `POST /api/v1/groups`
   Start a new group for your friends, team, or community.

-- **Retrieve All Groups**
+* **Retrieve All Groups**
   `GET /api/v1/groups`
   See a list of all the groups on Sociam.

-- **Retrieve Groups by Specific Criteria**
+* **Retrieve Groups by Specific Criteria**
   `GET /api/v1/groups/by`
-  Find groups that match what you�re looking for (like a search or filter).
+  Find groups that match what you’re looking for (like a search or filter).

-- **Retrieve a Specific Group**
+* **Retrieve a Specific Group**
   `GET /api/v1/groups/{groupID}`
   Check out the details of a specific group using its `groupID`.

-- **View Group Information**
+* **View Group Information**
   `GET /api/v1/groups/view`
   Get a quick summary or overview of a group.

-* Get user profile
-* Update user profile information
-* Update user avatar profile
-* Update user cover profile
-* Change account email (change - verify change)
-* Change account password

-### Messaging & Groups

-* Real-time messaging between users.
+* **Add a User to a Group**
+  `POST /api/v1/groups/{groupID}/users/{userID}`
+  Invite someone (`userID`) to join a group (`groupID`).

-* Group creation and user invitations.
+* **Join a Group as a Member**
-* Fetch message threads and replies.
+  `POST /api/v1/groups/{id}/members/join`
+  Jump into a group as a member using the group `id`.

+* **Remove a Member from a Group**
+  `DELETE /api/v1/groups/{groupID}/members/{memberID}`
+  Remove a member (`memberID`) from a group (`groupID`) if needed.

-- **Update a Member's Role**
+* **Update a Member's Role**
   `PUT /api/v1/groups/{groupID}/members/{memberID}/role`
-  Change a member�s role (like making them an admin) in a group.
+  Change a member’s role (like making them an admin) in a group.

-- **Manage Group Requests**
+* **Manage Group Requests**
   `PUT /api/v1/groups/{groupID}/requests/{requestID}`
   Approve or reject a request to join a group (`requestID`) for a group (`groupID`).

-- **Send a Message in a Group Conversation**
+* **Send a Message in a Group Conversation**
   `POST /api/v1/groups/{groupID}/conversations/{conversationID}/messages`
   Send a message in a group chat (`conversationID`) within a group (`groupID`).

 ### Posts & Stories

 Share your thoughts and moments with the world:

-- Create, edit, or delete posts to share what�s on your mind.
+* Create, edit, or delete posts to share what’s on your mind.
-- Like and comment on posts to show some love.
+* Like and comment on posts to show some love.
-- Post stories and interact with others� stories to keep the vibe going.
+* Post stories and interact with others’ stories to keep the vibe going.

 ### Notifications

-Stay in the loop with what�s happening:
+Stay in the loop with what’s happening:

-- **Get Your Notifications**
+* **Get Your Notifications**
   `GET /api/v1/notifications`
   See all the notifications waiting for you.

-- **Delete All Notifications**
+* **Delete All Notifications**
   `DELETE /api/v1/notifications`
   Clear out all your notifications in one go.

-- **Get a Specific Notification**
+* **Get a Specific Notification**
   `GET /api/v1/notifications/{id}`
   Check the details of a single notification using its `id`.

-- **Delete a Specific Notification**
+* **Delete a Specific Notification**
   `DELETE /api/v1/notifications/{id}`
-  Remove a single notification (`id`) you don�t need anymore.
+  Remove a single notification (`id`) you don’t need anymore.

-- **Check Unread Notification Count**
+* **Check Unread Notification Count**
   `GET /api/v1/notifications/unread-count`
-  Find out how many unread notifications you�ve got.
+  Find out how many unread notifications you’ve got.

-- **Check Read Notification Count**
+* **Check Read Notification Count**
   `GET /api/v1/notifications/read-count`
-  See how many notifications you�ve already read.
+  See how many notifications you’ve already read.

-- **Mark All Notifications as Read**
+* **Mark All Notifications as Read**
   `PUT /api/v1/notifications/markAll-as-read`
   Mark all your notifications as read to clear the slate.

-- **Mark a Specific Notification as Read**
+* **Mark a Specific Notification as Read**
   `PUT /api/v1/notifications/{id}/mark-as-read`
-  Mark a single notification (`id`) as read when you�re ready.
+  Mark a single notification (`id`) as read when you’re ready.

-- Get push notifications for messages and interactions so you never miss a beat.
-- Our event-driven system keeps notifications flowing smoothly.

 ## Installation & Setup